 Before the city makes a decision, we want to hear from you!
 Your reflections and ideas will help determine if, and how, the city should move forward with a COVID-19 Memorial.

 The City of Los Angeles Office of the Mayor and Department of Cultural Affairs are partnering with See Change Institute to get input from Angelenos on how we can collectively remember the COVID-19 pandemic as a city.

-See Change is holding a series of listening sessions from January through April 2023 to give Angelenos the opportunity to participate in the co-creation of this memorial.
-These sessions will be open to the public and hosted at several locations throughout the city, as well as online.
-We will also be inviting local community groups (e.g., church, school, workplace) to host their own sessions and share feedback with the initiative.
+See Change is working with community partners across L.A. to conduct a series of listening sessions that give Angelenos the opportunity share their experiences with the pandemic and participate in the co-creation of this memorial.
+These sessions are open to the public and hosted at several locations throughout the city, as well as online.